Early Learning Ideas

 Holding Scissors Correctly – Using an appropriate Grasp

 From the very beginning, encourage your kids to point their thumb up when they cut.
 Sometimes kids need a little reminder…a visual or verbal cue.
-Here are some ideas that will help them remember to hold the scissor correctly.

 • Draw a smiley face on their thumbnail.